Fabrizio112/photos-app-query/README.md

 The state of the aplication is handle thanks to Redux, the reducer in charge of hanle this state is **_"SearchReducer"_**.
 It has two main actions : give the results of a search (more photos of one same query) and  do a new search

 The main component is the search bar , magic happens in it.
-When the user do a search , the app do a fetch to the API of PIXABAY sending parameters like : **query** and **number of page** (This is another state that allow to the api know the results number of page .Ex: If the page is four this means that in the screen had rendered 120 pictures because per page it renders 30 pictures)
+When the user do a search , the app do a fetch to the API of PIXABAY thanks to RTK Query sending parameters like : **query** and **number of page** (This is another state that allow to the api know the results number of page .Ex: If the page is four this means that in the screen had rendered 120 pictures because per page it renders 30 pictures)

 I have also put some more normal categories and visited  for the users.